The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

-\begin{itemize} \item $\VV$ is the reference potential of \eqref{def:VV} and $\tau$ is a real parameter.
 For us $\tau$ will always be close to $1$, and for convenience we can assume that $|\tau-1| \leq \frac{1}{10}$. \item $\hnu$ is the logarithmic potential generated by a \emph{positive}, finite distribution $\nu$ of charges located \emph{outside} of the disk $\rho \DD$.
-For convenience (and since that is enough for us), we will assume that $\nu$ is supported on an annulus $\DD(0, \rho + \rho') \setminus \DD(0, \rho)$ for some $\rho' \leq \frac{\rho}{100}$.
-In \cite[Prop.
-3.3, 3.4]{bauerschmidt2017local} the controls are given in terms of the \emph{total mass} $\|\nu\|$ of $\nu$.
-We want more precise estimates and introduce to that aim the following quantity: